rahil-patel/prep_rcnn_train/README.md

 First Clear all the previous files using

 ./clean.sh
+open the file run.sh

+vim run.sh

+and specify the parameters required in python rcnn_train.py, depending upon requirements

-To run the file use
+Then run the file using

 ./run.sh